phoenixframework/phoenix_live_view/guides/server/security-model.md

 they share the authentication logic with regular requests through plugs.
 The request starts in your endpoint, which then invokes the router.

-Plugs are often used to ensure the user is authenticated and stores the relevant information in the session.
+Plugs are used to ensure the user is authenticated and stores the relevant information in the session.

 Once the user is authenticated, we typically validate the sessions on